HighPoint/aws-powershell-aerolite/README.md

 2) Select or create a Windows EC2 to work with.
 Copy the EC2 Id.

-3) Add the SSMInstancesQuickSetupRole to the EC2.
-See the Requirements section on how to do this.
+3) Add the SSMInstancesQuickSetupRole to the EC2's IAM.
+The Requirements section of this Readme shows how to do this.

-4) Open port 443.
+4) Open HTTPS port 443 in the EC2's Security Group.

 # Samples